mention-me/magento2-integration/README.md

 *Important: As with installing any new software on your system, don't forget to take appropriate backup steps, and to test your release in a development or staging environment before deploying to production.*

-If you have any concerns or questions, please send an email to clientsuccess@mention-me.com with all the relevant details that are needed to investigate or resolve the issue.